How To Check Your Credit Score for Free in 2025

 Staying on top of your credit score can help you determine your creditworthiness and whether you might qualify for specific financial products and services.
 For example, lenders often set a minimum credit score for an applicant to be eligible.
 If you do a credit check ahead of time, you’ll have a better idea of whether you’re likely to qualify for the best possible rate and whether you’re likely to get the mortgage in the first place.

-Additionally, checking your credit score can help you catch any identity theft or potential fraud.
+Also, checking your credit score can help you catch identity theft or potential fraud.
 Monitoring whether your credit score is going up or down can alert you to red flags.
 For example, if your score suddenly drops, you can look deeper to see what credit activity may have caused it.
 If you look at your credit report, you might see a fraudulent account opened in your name.
-Unexpected swings in your credit score can be an indicator of identity theft or other issues.
+Unexpected swings in your credit score can indicate identity theft or other issues.

 As you check your credit score, it’s important to understand that you don’t have just one score.
 You actually have several scores that are based on the scoring model being used, as well as the source of the information.
-Credit scores are determined by the information in your credit report.
-However, not every creditor communicates to all of the credit reporting agencies, so some of the information might differ slightly, resulting in a different score.
+Credit scores are determined by the criteria in your credit report.
+However, not every creditor communicates with all credit reporting agencies, so some information might differ slightly, resulting in a different score.
 When looking at your credit scores, you might want to check various sites to get an idea of how lenders and other financial service providers might see you, based on the different information they have been provided.

-VantageScore looks at six factors and rates them as extremely; highly; moderately; or less influential.
-FICO relies on five factors, each of which makes up a percentage of the score.
+VantageScore looks at six factors and rates them as extremely, highly, moderately, or less influential.
+FICO relies on five factors, each making up a percentage of the score.

 How to get your credit score

 You can get your credit score for free using different methods.
-In some cases, when you sign up for a “free” score, you might also be signing up for a paid credit monitoring service.
+Sometimes, when you sign up for a “free” score, you might also be signing up for a paid credit monitoring service.
 Be sure to read the fine print if you decide to look up your free credit score.

 Get your credit score from a free credit score service

-When you sign up for a free credit score service, they pull information from a credit report and apply that information through a credit scoring model.
+When you sign up for a free credit score service, they pull information from a credit report and apply it through a credit scoring model.
 You can then see your score, understand what’s impacting the score (like your credit history), and be provided with actions you can take to improve your score.
-Often, these free credit score services also provide access to different products and services, such as credit card applications and personal loans.
+These free credit score services often provide access to different products and services, such as credit card applications and personal loans.

 Get your credit score from the major credit bureaus

 You can also get your credit score from one of the major credit card bureaus.
 In general, you might have to pay to see your credit score based on the information in your credit report.
-However, some credit bureaus, such as Experian, might allow you to see your score for free along with your credit report.
-If you want to see a score from another bureau, though, you might need to pay for an “upgrade.”
+However, Experian allows you to see your score for free along with your credit report and your FICO score, which is rare.
+If you want to know your credit scores from all three major bureaus, you must pay for an “upgrade.”

 Another way to get your free credit score comes after you receive an “adverse action,” such as being denied for credit or ending up with a higher interest rate.
 If a credit score was used to determine the action, the service provider or lender must send you an explanation letter within 60 days and share the report used to make the decision, along with your credit score.